-&lt;sup>2 Before Henry's death, the baronage had generally sworn to support Matilda (commonly called the Empress Matilda, or Maud, from her marriage to the Emperor Henry V of Germany; later, she married Geoffrey of Anjou).
-But Stephen, with the help of London and the Church, declared himself "elected King by the assent of the clergy and the people."
+1 Before Henry's death, the baronage had generally sworn to support Matilda (commonly called the Empress Matilda, or Maud, from her marriage to the Emperor Henry V. of Germany; later, she married Geoffrey of Anjou).
+But Stephen, with the help of London and the church, declared himself "elected king by the assent of the clergy and the people."
 Many of the barons now gave Stephen their support.